ddprrt/ddprrt.github.io/_posts/2017-06-03-scriptconf-and-devone.md

 ## On to Script'18

-Content-wise, #devone is like necessary counterpiece to #scriptconf.
+Content-wise, #devone is like a necessary counterpiece to #scriptconf.
 Both events balance the topics relevant to the developer scene in Austria, while making sure that everyone gets a quality conference for a reasonable price.
 As said: Making the investment worthwhile.

 After MC'ing #devone I can't wait doing [ScriptConf](https://scriptconf.org) again, hopefully continuing the cycle that brings quality events directly to your door.
 Script'18, we're coming!